jkimthu/sixpack-abs/README.md

 70. growth rate vs time for individual xys from a given condition, one expt
 71. growth rate vs time for sensitivity analysis using 2018-02-01 				% supp
+72. overlaid periods by increasing time - looking for adaptation